bitrise-steplib/step-template/README.md

 ## Share your own Step

 You can share your Step or step version with the [bitrise CLI](https://github.com/bitrise-io/bitrise).
-Just run `bitrise share` and follow the guide it prints.
+If you use the `bitrise.yml` included in this repository, all you have to do is:

+1. In your Terminal / Command Line `cd` into this directory (where the `bitrise.yml` of the step is located)
+1. Run: `bitrise run test` to test the step
+1. Run: `bitrise run audit-this-step` to audit the `step.yml`
+1. Check the `share-this-step` workflow in the `bitrise.yml`, and fill out the `envs` if you haven't done so already (don't forget to bump the version number if this is an update of your step!)
+1. Then run: `bitrise run share-this-step` to share the step (version) you specified in the `envs`
+1. Send the Pull Request, as described in the logs of `bitrise run share-this-step`

+That's all ;)